Lock file

 // Check the status of locking

-if-true lockst equal GG_OKAY
+if-true lockst equal RIM_OKAY

 // File successfully locked, simulate working for 20 seconds